-Shipping Expense - Shipping expenses at our continuing operations of \$0.5 million in 2020 and \$0.7 million in each of the years 2019 and 2018 are included in selling, general and administrative expenses.
+Shipping Expense - Shipping expenses at our continuing operations of \$0.8 million, \$0.5 million and \$0.7 million for 2021, 2020 and 2019, respectively, are included in selling, general and administrative expenses.

 Advertising Expense - Advertising costs are expensed as incurred.
-Advertising expenses at our continuing operations of \$0.3 million, \$0.4 million and \$0.5 million for 2020, 2019 and 2018, respectively, are included in selling, general and administrative expenses.
+Advertising expenses at our continuing operations of \$0.2 million, \$0.3 million and \$0.4 million for 2021, 2020 and 2019, respectively, are included in selling, general and administrative expenses.

 Stock-Based Compensation - We measure compensation costs relating to share-based payment transactions based upon the grant-date fair value of the award.
 Those costs are recognized as expense over the requisite service period, which is generally the vesting period, with forfeitures recognized as they occur.
 We estimate the fair value of stock option awards on the date of grant using the Black-Scholes option-pricing model.
 The Black-Scholes model requires us to apply highly subjective assumptions, including expected stock price volatility, expected life of the option and the risk-free interest rate.
-A change in one or more of the assumptions used in the model may result in a material change to the estimated fair value of the stock-based compensation.

-Research, Development and Engineering Expenses - RD&E expenses consist of the cost of employees, consultants and contractors who design, engineer and develop new products and processes as well as materials, supplies and facilities used in producing prototypes.
-Payments received for research and development grants prior to the meeting of milestones are recorded as unearned research and development grant liabilities and included in other accrued liabilities on the balance sheet.
-When certain contract requirements are met, governmental research and development grants are netted against research, development and engineering expenses.
-The following is a summary of our research, development and engineering expenses (in thousands):
+Research, Development and Engineering Expenses - RD&E expenses consist of the cost of employees, consultants and contractors who design, engineer and develop new products and processes as well as materials and supplies used in producing prototypes.
+RD&E expenses may vary from period to period depending on the engineering projects in process.
+Expenses related to engineers working on strategic projects or sustaining engineering projects are recorded in RD&E. However, from time to time we add functionality to our products or develop new products during engineering and manufacturing to fulfill specifications in a customer's order, in which case the cost of development, along with other costs of the order, are charged to cost of goods sold.
+When certain contract requirements are met, governmental research and development grants are netted against research, development and engineering expenses (in thousands):

 Years Ended September 30,

-2020 2019 2018
+2021 2020 2019

-Research, development and engineering \$ 3,689 \$ 3,112 \$ 2,868
+Research, development and engineering \$ 5,979 \$ 3,689 \$ 3,112

-Grants earned (377) (44) (12)
+Grants earned (377) (44)

-Net research, development and engineering \$ 3,312 \$ 3,068 \$ 2,856
+Net research, development and engineering \$ 5,979 \$ 3,312 \$ 3,068

 Foreign Currency Transactions and Translation - We use the U.S. dollar as our reporting currency.
-Our operations in Europe, China and other countries are primarily conducted in their functional currencies, the Euro, Renminbi, or the local country currency, respectively.
+Our operations in the UK, China and other countries are primarily conducted in their functional currencies, the Euro, Renminbi, or the local country currency, respectively.
 Accordingly, assets and liabilities of the subsidiaries are translated into U.S. dollars at the exchange rate in effect at the balance sheet dates.
 Income and expense items are translated at the average exchange rate for each month within the year.
 The resulting translation adjustments are recorded directly in accumulated other comprehensive income (loss), net of tax - foreign currency translation adjustments as a separate component of shareholders' equity.
 Net foreign currency transaction gains/losses, including transaction gains/losses on intercompany balances that are not of a long-term investment nature and non-functional currency cash balances, are reported as a separate component of non-operating (income) expense in our Consolidated Statements of Operations.

-Income Taxes - We file consolidated federal income tax returns in the United States for all subsidiaries except those in Chinaand the United Kingdom, where separate returns are filed.
+Income Taxes - We file consolidated federal income tax returns in the United States for all subsidiaries except those in China and the United Kingdom, where separate returns are filed.
 We compute deferred income tax assets and liabilities based upon cumulative temporary differences between financial reporting and taxable income, carryforwards available and enacted tax laws.
 We also accrue a liability for uncertain tax positions when it is more likely than not that such tax will be incurred.